ssannejohansson/MS1-adopt-a-senior/README.md

 [Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) - To check contrast between background and text on website.

+[Autoprefixer](https://autoprefixer.github.io/) - To make sure the code is working across browsers.

 [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website on all devices.

 ## Deployment & Local Development